shoaib3136/TSA_EXP9/README.md

-# EX.NO.09        A project on Time series analysis on weather forecasting using ARIMA model
+# EX.NO.09        A project on Time series analysis on Power Consumption using ARIMA model

 ### Date:
 ### Developed by: Shaik Shoaib Nawaz